 - Camelbak or similar “hydration backpack”

 - Collapsible walking stick/s (recommended)

 - Hiking pack (for sunscreen, lip balm, cameras, extra hat, and water bottles)

 - Luggage: While our support staff transports everyone’s luggage between hotels, each afternoon you will need to bring your luggage to your room and each morning return it to the bus.
 Accordingly, we encourage people not to over-pack and recommend that participants only bring one piece of luggage other than bikes.
 Note: If you intend to bring your bicycle as a piece of luggage you should verify procedures and costs (if any) with your airline.
 The Ramah and Gordon Tours staff will store bike boxes during the trip and have them ready for you for repacking on the last day.

 - Laptops: If you bring laptops or other electronic equipment (such as cellphone chargers), please remember that you are responsible for your own property.
 Each morning we will designate an area on the bus where you can put your laptop.
 While most laptops adjust to international currents (in Israel: 230v, 50 Hz), be sure to check this out in advance.
 In any case, you will need an adapter to plug into Israeli electric sockets.
 Information about internet access will be provided as the trip approaches.

 - Passport: Your passport must be valid for at least six months after departure from Israel.
 If this is not the case for your passport, renew it immediately.
 Please send a copy of the face-page of your passport to our office.
-Best is to scan it and send it in an email to David Offit.
+Best is to scan it and send it in an email to Jillian Mandell.
 We also recommend keeping a print copy with you separate from your passport.